martechstack/mailwizz/README.md

 MailWizz - Email marketing application.
 ========

+How to install:
+1. Copy vendor/ и install/
+2. localhost/install/index.php and start install
+3. Create db Ex leadnetwork: /Applications/MAMP/Library/bin/mysql -uroot -proot
+4. First need to delete if it is exist
+5. If it cannot edit config error: chmod 777 apps/common/config/main-custom.php
+6.  crontab -e and u can insert crons (for exit :wq)

 INSTALL STEPS: https://kb.mailwizz.com/articles/install-steps/
 (Follow these only if you install a fresh copy of the app)